danwing/cidfi/draft-wing-cidfi.md

 --- abstract

-Host-to-network signaling and network-to-host signaling can improve the user experience to meet network's constraints and to provide differentiated service to individual packets.
+Host-to-network signaling and network-to-host signaling can improve the user experience to adapt to network's constraints and share expected application needs, and thus to provide differentiated service to individual packets.

 This document describes how clients can communicate with their nearby